 My favourite thing out there is tracking (if I have to choose one).
 I also love plants, especially the medicinal uses of plants.
-I would also love to get the Marine guiding qualification to be able to help out with that into the future.

-My favourite quote is: “we do not inherit the earth from our ancestors, we borrow it from our children” and to me that is a big part of life – we need to respect everything out there and be more aware of what we do this earth!
+My favourite quote is: “we do not inherit the earth from our ancestors, we borrow it from our children” and to me that is a big part of life – we need to respect everything out there and be more aware of what we do to this earth!